sayyid5416/generalpy/README.md

 ### 💠 `Settings` class
-  - Class to handle all settings related aspect for an app.
+  - Handles all settings related aspect for an app.
   - Based on settings file stored in storage.

 ### 💠 `TaskList` class _(windows OS only)_
   - Handles functions related to `tasklist` command of windows OS.
-  - Get running tasks/executables
+  - Get running tasks/executables.
-  - Check if an exe is running or not, or how many of it's instances are running
+  - Check if an exe is running or not, or how many of it's instances are running.

 ---